Israel–Palestine relations: Current water use

 In 2006, fresh water consumption in Israel was equivalent to 170 cubic meters per capita per year.
 In the same year, Palestinian water consumption in the West Bank was measured at 100 cubic meters per capita per year.
 The averages in both areas as well as in surrounding Arab countries have steadily declined since 1967 due to the effects of climate change.

-Today, Israeli daily per capita consumption is estimated at 275 liters, while Palestinian consumption is estimated at 75 liters.
-The gap in consumption between the two groups has widened considerably in the last nine-ten years.
-Part of that statistic comes from the fact that 1.2 million Gazans have limited or no access to water.
+1.2 million Gazans have limited or no access to water.
 Israeli policy does not deal directly with Gaza in terms of water allocation and distribution.
 This is because the Gaza Aquifer, supplemented by water desalination processes, is alleged to be able to satisfy the water needs of the area.

 In 2010, Hamas, the current governing authority in Gaza, embarked on an infrastructure development program in order to make Gaza more self-sufficient in terms of water supply.
 The plan was not completed.
 Israel imposed on the plan because of suspicions that the tunnels and other infrastructure were going to be used for terrorist purposes.
 Despite the presence of the Gaza Aquifer, 90% of potentially potable water in Gaza is currently undrinkable.
 Overpumping is a large cause of this, as Gazans do not have the correct tools and infrastructure to utilize their water source.